 He has been involved in consulting and executive education for Anglo American plc, the Chase Manhattan Bank, Deutsche Bank AG, The Financial Times (Lex Team), First Union Corporation, PriceWaterhouseCoopers, SG Hambros, and Suez, SA, among others.
 At London Business School, he teaches corporate finance in the Masters in Finance Programme, the Senior Executive Programme, and the Corporate Finance Evening Programme.

-Dr. Agarwal’s current research focuses on various issues related to alternative investments including characterization of hedge fund risks, performance evaluation, determinants of money flows, impact of flows on performance, and managerial risk-taking behavior in the hedge fund industry.
-His research has been published both in academic and practitioner journals including Journal of Finance, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Investment Management, Journal of Alternative Investments, and Journal of Asset Management.
-He has presented his research in various top academic conferences and his research has been cited and discussed in the financial press and magazines including Euromoney, Financial Times, International Herald Tribune, New York Times, and Wall Street Journal Europe.
+His broad areas of research interest include investments and asset pricing.
+He has done extensive research on various issues related to institutional investors including hedge funds and mutual funds.
+His research on hedge funds includes characterization of their risks, performance evaluation, compensation, data biases, portfolio disclosure, liquidity transformation, and investor behavior.
+His research on mutual funds focuses on issues such as window dressing, portfolio disclosure, managerial multitasking, and liquidity management.
+His research has been published both in academic and practitioner journals including Journal of Finance, Review of Financial Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Management Science, Journal of Economic Dynamics & Control, Journal of Empirical Finance, Review of Derivatives Research, Journal of Investment Management, Journal of Alternative Investments, Foundations and Trends in Finance, and Journal of Asset Management.
+His research has been cited and discussed in the financial press and magazines including Euromoney, Financial Times, Forbes, International Herald Tribune, New York Times, and The Wall Street Journal.

 Shiva Rajgopal is a Professor in the Graduate School of Business, Columbia University.
 Prior to his appointment at Columbia in 2015, he was the Schaefer Chaired Professor at the Goizueta Business School at Emory University between 2010 and 2015.
 He has also been a faculty member at the University of Washington and Duke University.